 On July 30, 2020, TransCanada Power Marketing ("Petitioner" or "TransCanada") again petitioned the DC Circuit Court of Appeals for review of the FERC's action on the 2013/2014 Winter Reliability Program, this time in the FERC's April 1, 2020 2013/14 Winter Reliability Program Order on Compliance and Remand.
 NEPGA intervened on October 15, 2020 (and its intervention granted on October 28).
 On October 16, TransCanada filed a docketing statement and statement of issues.
 On October 29, the FERC filed a certified index to the record and an unopposed motion for a 60-day briefing period.
 On December 2, 2020, the Court granted the FERC's October 29 motion On January 11, 2021, TransCanada submitted its initial brief.
-Respondent Brief of FERC is due Mach 12, 2021; Intervenors' Joint Brief in Support of Respondent, March 19, 2021; Petitioners' Reply Briefs, April 9, 2021; the Deferred Appendix, April 16, 2021; and Final Briefs, April 30, 2021.
+On March 12, FERC filed its Respondent Brief.
+Next up is Petitioner's Reply Brief due April 9, 2021.
+The Deferred Appendix and Final Briefs are due, April 16 and April 30, 2021, respectively.